 SNP calls for 20% cut to energy bills

-The UK Government said it would be irresponsible to plan fiscal policy on current ‘volatile prices’.
+UK government says it would be irresponsible to plan fiscal policy on current ‘volatile prices’

-The SNP has called on the UK Government to slash energy bills by at least 20% this year, claiming “households are being forced to pay through the roof for Westminster failures”.
+The SNP has called on the UK government to slash energy bills by at least 20 per cent this year, claiming “households are being forced to pay through the roof for Westminster failures”.

-Ofgem, the independent regulator for the British energy market, confirmed the energy-price cap – which changes every three months – rose by 20% to £4,279 in January this year.
+Ofgem, the independent regulator for the British energy market, confirmed the energy-price cap – which changes every three months – rose by 20 per cent to £4,279 in January this year.

 UK households are, however, shielded by the UK Government’s Energy Price Guarantee (EPG), which limits how much the typical household pays for its wholesale energy, reducing the average annual bill to £2,500.
 In April this year, however, this limit is set to rise to £3,000.

-SNP Westminster leader Stephen Flynn has called on the UK Government to instead cut energy bills by 20% from April as the wholesale price of gas falls.
+SNP Westminster leader Stephen Flynn has called on the UK Government to instead cut energy bills by 20 per cent from April as the wholesale price of gas falls.

 Mild weather in Europe in recent weeks has reduced gas demand and left reserves in storage facilities in Europe at higher levels than previously expected.

-New analysis, produced for the SNP, claims there has been a 59% decrease in the wholesale price of gas since the EPG was introduced in October last year.
+New analysis, produced for the SNP, claims there has been a 59 per cent decrease in the wholesale price of gas since the EPG was introduced in October last year.

 The research said with the forecast cost to the Treasury of the EPG falling from £42 billion to £37 billion, and further reductions likely if the price of gas continues to fall, savings can be passed onto households.